acciojob/print-all-methods/README.md

 - When the allMethods() function is called, all the methods of the Math object should be printed to the console.
 - The output should be a comma-separated list of method names.
-- The function should not return any value.